 Purchase,Tax & Grants

-The Tesla Model S is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 year 1 road tax and £0 London congestion charge.
+The Tesla Model S is only eligible for the Electric Vehicle Homecharge Scheme (EVHS) grant, but you will also benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle warranty||4 years / 50,000 mileage|